GabrieleB93/ML/ReadMe.md

 * Script/RF/RFR.py = it implements the grid search and evaluation of a Random Forest Regressor.
 * Script/SVR/SVM.py = it implements the first grid search for two kind of Support Vector Regressor: Polynomial and RBF.
 * Script/SVR/SVM_newGridS.py = it implements the second grid search for the optimization for both type of SVR.
+* Script/Test.py = script for assessment and predict
 * Script/utils.py = a script containing all support functions.
 * Script/config.py = a support script that stores global variables like Path and Score function.
 * Script/split_data.py = a support script to generate the training and test set.